ComPWA/PWA-pages/software/git/commit.rst

 It's important to realize that the Git repository now contains *three files*: an empty :file:`file1.txt` in the first commit, a :file:`file1.txt` with "some content" in the second commit, and empty :file:`file2.txt` in both commits.
-This is the core of version control: Git has organised these three file versions in two 'snapshot' commits and has recorded how the files in those commits relate to each other.
+This is the core of version control: Git has organized these three file versions in two 'snapshot' commits and has recorded how the files in those commits relate to each other.